 In 1999 he was awarded the Skull Base Fellowship at Addenbrookes Hospital, Cambridge, where he was able to refine his interest in Ear, Acoustic Neuroma and Skull Base Surgery.

 In 2000, Mr Wareing returned to St Bartholomew’s and The Royal London Hospitals as a Consultant ENT Surgeon.
-This is a high profile position which incorporates the dual role of maintaining a general ENT practice of adult and paediatric patients from the City of London, Islington and East End of London, whilst also being the Lead Clinician in Otology, Ear Surgery, Acoustic Neuroma and Skull Base Surgery.
-He receives tertiary referrals in these areas, and also runs a specialist Voice Clinic, and a Paediatric Ear Disease Clinic.
+This was a high profile position which incorporated the dual role of maintaining a general ENT practice of adult and paediatric patients from the City of London, Islington and East End of London, whilst also being the Lead Clinician in Otology, Ear Surgery, Acoustic Neuroma and Skull Base Surgery.
+He ran a specialist Voice Clinic, and a Paediatric Ear Disease Clinic.

 Mr Wareing’s Private ENT work started in 2000 when John Booth, his predecessor at Barts saw an opportunity to retire by asking him to take over the care of his established Upper Wimpole Street Practice.
 In 2005 Mr Wareing chose to move his growing practice to the special setting of The London Clinic, Harley Street, where he and his colleague Mr Jonathan Harcourt are the only two ENT Surgeons to hold permanent rooms within the Clinic.
 Since that time he has equipped his Consulting Room with the very best equipment available for modern office based ENT practice.

 Mr Wareing is also pleased to work as an Honorary Consultant for St Luke’s Hospital for the Clergy, Fitzroy Square.